-Optional wheel fillers can be bolted onto lifter wheels to lift more soil helping reduce beet damage in extremely dry conditions and loss of small beets through lifter wheel spokes.
+Optional wheel fillers can be bolted onto lifter wheels to lift more soil, helping reduce beet damage in extremely dry conditions and loss of small beets through lifter wheel spokes.
+See section 7.6 for installation.

 IMPORTANT: Wheel fillers should only be used when necessary.
 Loading excess soil into machine can reduce machine life and lead to excess wear on components.